hauph/customized-fullstack-typescript/README.md

 #### What's not included

 - Universal (Server side rendering)
-- Redux/MobX (State management)

 ---

 #### Licence

 This code is released as is, under MIT licence.
 Feel free to use it for free for both commercial and private projects.
-No warranty provided. -->
+No warranty provided.